Clastify logo

 The energy barrier

-On an energy profile, activation energy is the gap between the reactants and the highest point on the pathway.
-That highest point is the transition state, where bonds are partly broken and partly formed.
-The arrangement is extremely unstable.
+On an energy profile, activation energy is the gap from the reactants up to the highest point on the pathway.
+That highest point is the transition state: bonds are partly broken and partly formed, making the arrangement extremely unstable.

 Image